MooersLab/ofat4xtals/README.md

 With these optimal conditions, you can generate hundreds of large crystals for the purpose of finding favorable cryo conditions and for the purpose of doing ligging soaks and heavy atom soaks.
 The highly reproducible nature of crystallization results is one of the strengths of protein crystallography as an experimental method.

-Workers who report difficulty reproducing crystals likely found their crystals on the steep slope of the response surface below the peak of optimal conditions.
+Workers who report difficulty reproducing crystals likely found them on the steep slope of the response surface below the peak of optimal conditions.
 On the steep slope of the response surface, the factors very rapidly and are difficult to reproduce.
-The gradients in the factors are close to zero at the peak which explains why the peak conditions are reproducible.
+In contrast, the gradients in the factors are close to zero at the peak which explains why the peak conditions are reproducible.

 ## What are OFAT experiments
 These OFAT experiments involve holding all factors constant except for one while it is varied over several factor levels.
-We recommend starting the variation at 0 so that one can also test whether the presence or absence of a factor influences crystal growth.
+We recommend starting the variation at 0 to test whether a factor's presence or absence influences crystal growth.
 We also recommend using four factor levels, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.

 Most factors are expected to have a concave curvilinear effect on the crystallization of biological molecules.